-Below are examples of what information that can be released for each criteria:
+Below are examples of what information that can be released for each criterion:

-- Admissions -- date of acceptance, enrollment date, admission documentation, contact information, etc. - Financial Aid/Student Accounts Financial aid documents, financial aid eligibility, student account statement, payment plans, etc. - Academic enrollment status, transcripts, grades, schedule, etc. - Emergency Contact only used in case of an emergency.
+- Admissions date of acceptance, enrollment date, admission documentation, contact information, etc. - Financial Aid/Student Accounts Financial aid documents, financial aid eligibility, student account statement, payment plans, etc. - Academic enrollment status, transcripts, grades, schedule, etc. - Emergency Contact only used in case of an emergency.
 FERPA information will not be released unless otherwise indicated by the student.

-I hereby give Western Pennsylvania Hospital School of Nursing permission to release the selected information to the individual(s) and/or organization(s) listed on the back of this form.
-I understand that this release authorizes representatives of Western Pennsylvania Hospital School of Nursing to release the selected information to the said individual(s) and/or organization(s) upon request.

-□ I do not grant permission to release my educational records protected by FERPA at this time.

-WPHSON students are dually enrolled at Clarion University and there may be times where it is necessary to discuss academic and/or financial aid information between the two institutions.

-□ I do not grant WPHSON permission to discuss academic/financial aid information with Pennsylvania Western University Clarion.
+o mor who man Allow by the state in I hereby give Western Pennsylvania Hospital School of Nursing permission to r hereby give Western Pennsylvania Hospital School of elease the selected information to the individual(s) and/or organization(s) listed on the back of this form.
+I understan d that this release authorizes representatives of Western Pennsylvania Hospital School of Nursing to release the se elected information to the said individual(s) and/or organization(s) upon request. □ I do not gra nt permission to release my educational records protected by FERPA at this time. dually enrolled at Clarion University and there may be times where it is necessary to discuss al aid information between the two institutions. □ I do not gra nt WPHSON permission to discuss academic/financial aid information with Pennsylvania Western University Clarion.
+Student Signatur re: Date: Student Signatur Date.

-Student Signature: Date: